timJFrame/sei-project-3/README.md

 # ![](readme-images/live-job.png)

 <li>If a 'Bidder' clicks the jobs button located in the navigation bar they are taken to the jobs index.
-Here a bidder can view all jobs currently on the site or filter jobs by catergoty using the carrseole at the top of the page.  <li>
+Here a bidder can view all jobs currently on the site or filter jobs by catergoty using the carousel at the top of the page.  <li>

 # ![](readme-images/jobs.png)